 Preventing loss of data can be very beneficial in keeping a breach at minimal destruction.
 Data Loss Prevention (DLP) includes a set of tools that provide system administrators with options to manage the network.
 Administrators can set up a specific set of rules, encryption, and user authentication (such as security questions, PINs, passwords, etc.) to help stop unwarranted access in its tracks.

 #2 Mobile Device Management

 The day and age of working 9-5 from an office atmosphere have long passed.
 Many companies are implementing remote policies which means that employees will need to utilize mobile devices such as tablets and phones when working outside the office.
-The one thing to consider is installing a Mobile Device Management solution (MDM) to help streamline applications and to make sure that the devices are staying protected in the event of a breach, loss or even if they are stolen.
+The one thing to consider is installing a Mobile Device Management solution (MDM) to help streamline applications and to make sure that the devices are staying protected in the event of a breach, loss, or even if they are stolen.

 #3 Device Control

-Having device control part as of your endpoint security strategy can be beneficial in keeping your user’s endpoints secure.
-The device control feature will help inspect external devices for any potential malicious content when they are connected to the endpoint.
+Having the device control part as your endpoint security strategy can be beneficial in keeping your user’s endpoints secure.
+The device control feature will help inspect external devices for any potentially malicious content when they are connected to the endpoint.
 It also helps manage user network accessibility on laptops and mobile devices.
-It allows for the user to block specific devices from entering the network.
+It allows the user to block specific devices from entering the network.
 Device control also supports the encryption of any data that does make it onto an external device.
 This means that unauthorized parties won’t be able to access any data that becomes stolen.
 They will need an encryption key to access that information.

 #4 Patch Management

 When vulnerabilities strike it is crucial to get those remedied right away.
 Patch management is the automation of patches company-wide to ensure that endpoints stay up-to-date and security threats are neutralized.
 Patch management uses a variety of analysis and machine- learning to determine which patches are needed immediately.
 Also, if multiple patches are needed for one device, patch management can determine which should be addressed first.